Han van Meegeren: Career as a legitimate painter

-In the summer of 1914, Van Meegeren moved his family to Scheveningen.
-That year, he completed the diploma examination at the Royal Academy of Art in The Hague.
-The diploma allowed him to teach, and he took a position as the assistant to Professor Gips, the Professor of Drawing and Art History, for the small monthly salary of 75 guldens.
+In 1914, Van Meegeren moved his family to Scheveningen and completed the diploma examination at the Royal Academy of Art in The Hague, which allowed him to teach.
+He took a position as the assistant to the Professor of Drawing and Art History.
 In March 1915, his daughter Pauline was born, later called Inez.
-To supplement his income, Han sketched posters and painted pictures for the commercial art trade, generally Christmas cards, still-life, landscapes, and portraits.
+To supplement his small salary of 75 guldens per month, Han sketched posters and painted pictures for Christmas cards, still-life, landscapes, and portraits for the commercial art trade.
 Many of these paintings are quite valuable today.

-Van Meegeren showed his first paintings publicly in The Hague, where they were exhibited from April to May 1917 at the Kunstzaal Pictura.
-In December 1919, he was accepted as a select member by the Haagse Kunstkring, an exclusive society of writers and painters who met weekly on the premises of the Ridderzaal.
+Van Meegeren's first exhibition was held from April to May 1917 at the Kunstzaal Pictura in the Hague.
+In December 1919, he was accepted as a member by the Haagse Kunstkring, an exclusive society of writers and painters who met weekly on the premises of the Ridderzaal.
 Although he had been accepted, he was ultimately denied the position of chairman.
-He painted the tame roe deer belonging to Princess Juliana in his studio at The Hague, opposite the Royal Palace Huis ten Bosch.
-He made many sketches and drawings of the deer, and painted Hertje (The fawn) in 1921, which became quite popular in the Netherlands.
-He undertook numerous journeys to Belgium, France, Italy, and England, and acquired a name for himself as a talented portraitist.
-He earned stately fees through commissions from English and American socialites who spent their winter vacations on the Côte d'Azur.
+He painted the tame roe deer belonging to Princess Juliana.
+The painting, Hertje (The Fawn or The Deer), was completed in 1921, and became popular in the Netherlands.
+He undertook numerous journeys to Belgium, France, Italy, and England, and acquired a name for himself as a portraitist, earning commissions from English and American socialites who spent their winter vacations on the Côte d'Azur.
 His clients were impressed by his understanding of the 17th-century techniques of the Dutch masters.
 Throughout his life, Van Meegeren signed his own paintings with his own signature.

-By all accounts, infidelity was responsible for the breakup of Van Meegeren's marriage to Anna de Voogt; the couple were divorced on 19 July 1923.
-Anna left with the children and moved to Paris where Van Meegeren visited his children from time to time.
-He now dedicated himself to portraiture and began producing forgeries to increase his income.
+By all accounts, infidelity was responsible for the breakup of Van Meegeren's marriage to Anna de Voogt; the couple divorced on 19 July 1923.
+Anna moved to Paris, where Van Meegeren visited his children from time to time.
+He dedicated himself to portraiture and began producing forgeries to increase his income.

-He married actress Johanna Theresia Oerlemans in Woerden in 1928, with whom he had been living for the past three years.
-Johanna was also known under her stage name of Jo van Walraven, and she had previously been married to art critic and journalist Dr. C H. de Boer (Carel de Boer).
+He married actress Johanna Theresia Oerlemans, with whom he had been living for the previous three years, in Woerden in 1928.
+Johanna's stage name was Jo van Walraven.
+She had previously been married to art critic and journalist Dr. C H. de Boer (Carel de Boer).
 She brought their daughter Viola into the Van Meegeren household.